DorianDepriester/Elasticipy/docs/source/Tutorials/FourthOrderTensors.rst

      [0.
 0. 0.
 0. 1.
 0.]
      [0.
 0. 0.
 0. 0.
 1.]]

     Still, the Voigt mapping can be used instead:

-    >>> from Elasticipy.tensors.mapping import VoigtMapping
+    >>> from elasticipy.tensors.mapping import VoigtMapping
     >>> I_voigt = FourthOrderTensor.eye(mapping=VoigtMapping())
     >>> print(I_voigt)
     4th-order tensor (in Voigt mapping):